The Alpha of All Dogs: Czechoslovakian Wolfdog or VlcakReading Time: 4 minutes

 These dogs can come across as fierce!
 They are pack animals with a strong guarding instinct.
 Once they bond with their humans or fur siblings, they will instinctively protect them.
 As any dog trainer or animal behaviorist will tell you, you should always be conscious of the way in which you introduce a dog to new people or animals.

 5 Facts You Need to Know About the Czech Wolfdog

 - The wolf in the movie Alpha was actually a Czechoslovakian Wolfdog

 - The Czech Wolfdog is often compared to the Saarlos wolfdog.
 Similar to the Czech wolfdog, the Saarloos wolfdog is a cross between a German Shepherd and the European Wolf.

-- Although they are only half wolf.
-The Czech Wolfdog is an incredibly intelligent dog breed.
+- This is an incredibly intelligent dog breed.
 They are so smart, that there are instances where they can completely fool their owners into getting their own way.

 - They can suffer from separation anxiety!
-Czech Wolfdogs are social animals, they need constant mental stimulation and social interaction with both people and other dogs.
+Czech Wolfdogs are social pack animals.
+They need regular mental stimulation and social interaction with both people and other dogs.
 If left alone for too long, these dogs can suffer from severe separation anxiety.

 The Czech Wolfdog is A Healthy and Hardy Breed